ONSdigital/sdx-tester/README.md

 NB:
-- Please ensure the infrastructure is deployed including the cloud function
+- Please ensure the infrastructure is deployed including the cloud function.

 ## Comment Tests